Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 #### Unlimited number of parameters in arrow function

  Arrow function does not have the function scoped arguments object.
-To implement a function which takes unlimited number of arguments in an arrow function we use spread operator followed by any parameter name.
-Any thing we passed as argument in the function can be accessed as array in the arrow function.
+To implement a function that takes an unlimited number of arguments in an arrow function, we use the spread operator followed by any parameter name.
+Anything we pass as an argument to the function can be accessed as an array within the arrow function.
 Let us see an example

  ```js
 // Let us access the arguments object